aryavorskiy/LatticeModels.jl/docs/src/lattice_values.md

 ```

 !!! note
-    A wave function cannot and must not be stored as a `LatticeValue`, use `LatticeVector` instead.
+    A wavefunction cannot and must not be stored as a `LatticeValue`, use `LatticeVector` instead.
     The reason is that a `LatticeValue` does not take one-site phase spaces into account, which renders them unusable for these purposes.

     Linear algebra operations and `@on_lattice` wrapping are deliberately unsupported for `LatticeValue`s.